deiadora/deiadora_site/README.md

 The field of the ecosystem.
 The ground state before anything is built.

 deiadora.com is the home of the deiadora ecosystem — nine dimensions, one field.
-The ground condition of The Currency Workshop.
+The ground condition of The Currency Playbook workshop.

 ## part of the deiadora ecosystem